-Double degrees:

-Bachelor of Arts and Bachelor of Laws
+Double degree: Bachelor of Arts & Bachelor of Laws

-BA and LLB | AK3704 and AK1008
+BA & LLB | AK3704 & AK1008

 If you want to make a difference to your community and are interested in law and the legal system, you can combine your Bachelor of Arts with the Bachelor of Laws.
 It's a great option if you're interested in public policy, policy development, criminology and the legal side of social development.
-Double degrees are a great way to make your CV stand out to future employers.
+A double degree is a great way to make your CV stand out to future employers.

-If you study the Bachelor of Arts and Bachelor of Laws as double degrees, you complete the two degrees concurrently in just over five years compared to the seven years it would take if you studied them separately.
-You enrol in the two programmes that make up the double degrees separately and have to complete all required papers for each degree (core papers and electives).
+If you study the Bachelor of Arts and Bachelor of Laws, you complete the two degrees concurrently in just over five years compared to the seven years it would take if you studied them separately.
+You enrol in the two programmes that make up the double degree separately and have to complete all required papers for each degree (core papers and electives).